Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/.github/ISSUE_TEMPLATE/video_request.md

 the video to ensure that the course instructor creates the best quality video before releasing it to YouTube.

-**Give the name of at least three members of the course who will review the video and give critical feedback**
+**Give the name of at least two members of the course who will review the video and give critical feedback**

 <!-- Please replace all of the text below this bold header. -->

-Who are at least three other members of the course who are also interested in having this video created?
+Who are at least two other members of the course who are also interested in having this video created?
 After ensuring that these individuals also want the course instructor and the student technical leaders to make this video, make sure to @-mention them in this issue so that they can review and give feedback